geudde/attic-chest/pages/03.season-2/08.meeting-20/11.muses/docs.md

 As when some meteor in the kindling air
 Shews his bright face and shakes his burning hair
 Fools portending bloody wars and woe,
-And plagues and tempests to the earth below
+And plagues and tempests to the Earth below
 Thus with such Light the lovely Muses shone,
 In their swift course through the celestial zone.
 While on its light the wise admiring gaze